Pozo94/Hangman/README.md

 # Hangman
-Simple console hangman game rewritten from java.
+Simple console hangman game made in java and then rewriten to C#.